mishave/COIT11222/Week7/Question3.md

 # Code Explanation

-This document provides a detailed explanation of the Python script which consists of two files: `book.py` and `main.py`.
-The explanations are aimed at students who are not familiar with programming.
+This Python script which consists of two files: `book.py` and `main.py`.
+The following breaks down what occurs within this program

 ## `book.py`